Appearance & Reality > The Lord Jesus Christ > Strong and weak

 39 And He went a little beyond them, and fell on His face and prayed, saying, “My Father, if it is possible, let this cup pass from Me; yet not as I will, but as You will.”

 The Lord Jesus was deeply grieved and distressed.
-As He faced the prospect of death at the Cross, He knew the agony would be extremely great - not just in the physical dimension, but also in the emotional, the mental and spiritual dimensions.
-His heart-rending cry “My God, my God, why have You forsaken Me?”
-(Mk 15:34) was evidence of this.
-He was bearing the sins of the world on the Cross, the punishment due to us.
-He was bearing that separation between the Father and the Son, which had never taken place before, or since.
+As He faced the prospect of death on the Cross, He knew the agony would be extremely great – not just physically but also in the emotional, mental and spiritual dimensions.
+His heart-rending cry: “My God, My God, why have You forsaken Me?”
+(Mark 15:34) was evidence of this.
+He was bearing the sins of the world on the Cross and the punishment due to us.
+Satan and the forces of darkness were afflicting Him severely.

-In verse 39, the Lord Jesus said, “My Father, if it is possible, let this cup pass from Me.”
-But, submitting to the will of the Father, He continued: “Yet not as I will, but as You will.”
-He went through the suffering at the Cross in submission to the Father’s will.
-It is important for us to bear in mind that it was not meaningless suffering.
-It has great positive value and significance in the spiritual realm.
+In verse 39, the Lord Jesus said: “My Father, if it is possible, let this cup pass from Me”.
+But He continued: “Yet not as I will, but as You will”.
+The Lord went through the suffering at the Cross in submission to the Father’s will.
+It was not meaningless suffering, but one with great positive value and significance in the spiritual realm.

-What He went through at the Cross provided the foundation for the kingdom of God and the furtherance of God’s kingdom.
-It provided the way of salvation and the path of true freedom - freedom from bondage to sin and the powers of darkness - and the basis for transformation of our lives and character.
-All true submission to God, including suffering according to His will, is not in vain, but has positive implications.
+His death on the Cross provided the foundation for the kingdom of God and the furtherance of God’s kingdom.
+It provided the way of salvation for mankind and the path of true freedom – freedom from bondage to sin and the powers of darkness.
+It is the basis for the transformation of our lives and character.
+All true submission to God, all suffering according to God’s will, will not be in vain, but will have positive implications.

 A life of true submission to God requires courage and strength of character.
-It requires spiritual strength and stamina to live a life of truth.
+It requires great spiritual strength and stamina.
 It is not weakness at all.

-If it is the path God desires us to go through, even if we think the suffering is unfair and unjust, we must realise that it is good for us.
-It will help us develop our character and nurture true and precious qualities within us.
-This includes the meek and quiet spirit, precious in the sight of God.
+If we walk the path God desires us to take, it will be good for us, even if we go through unjust suffering.
+It will help us develop our character.
+It will nurture true and precious qualities within us such as a gentle (or meek) and quiet spirit, which is precious in the sight of God (1 Pet.
+3:4).

 The words in James 1:2-4 are a strong encouragement to us as we go through difficulties and trials in submission to the will of God.